 - The bankers usually create rules about how much additional debt the business can take on and then the fact as to how much the business can spend on the inventory or other investments.

 - These rules are thus referred to as covenants in the banking world and the more money a bank lends to a small business.
 The more covenants they are thus likely to place on the loan to ensure the payback of funds.

 - Although the covenants can be restrictive, the terms and conditions of the loan can thus also create a great deal of inflexibility in the business operations.

 - You are thus required to make all the payments on the agreed-upon dates in which the amount is due.

-- The interest rate would usually be higher for the small businesses than the larger, more established businesses as they are deemed riskier.
+- The interest rate would usually be higher for small businesses than the larger, more established businesses as they are deemed riskier.

 - This interest is a real cash expense that however affects the bottom line.

 - The higher the interest rate on the bank loan, the less money the borrower has to pay back the loan.
-It has the potential in order to create a cycle of debt if it is not managed properly.
+It has the potential to create a cycle of debt if it is not managed properly.